MatterHackers/MatterControl-Help/docs/designing/scale-controls.md

-# Scale Controls
+title: Scale Controls
+---
 Click on any of the scale corner controls to scale your part on the bed.

-Scaling Objects in the 3D view
+# Scaling Objects in the 3D view
 ![](https://www.matterhackers.com/r/yNqiNT)